 6. Go with the flow.

 Understanding when you need to make a change is very important in any business.
 For example, if you’re business might be more robust online, make it an online business.
 If your business is better in a certain location, change it.
 Cater to your audience’s needs and be willing to take honest criticism and accept change.
-Also, be open to new technology and trying new things like social media approaches to managing your business like engaging with a PEO.
+Also, be open to new technology and approaches to managing your business, like engaging with a PEO.
 These types of services can help you outsource your administrative functions giving you the opportunity to focus more on growth and new client acquisition.
 It’s always scary in the beginning but if you stick it out your business will grow and you will benefit in the long run.